Gary Mark Smith: Career

+From 1982 to 1984, he made several expeditions to Central America, covering the guerilla wars in El Salvador, Guatemala, and Nicaragua while moonlighting as a journalist for the University Daily Kansan and selling combat photography as a freelancer to the Associated Press, United Press International and other agencies.

-In 1990, he photographed the crumbling Iron Curtain including West Germany, East Germany, Poland, Czechoslovakia, Yugoslavia, Hungary, Greece, Italy, Switzerland, France, Belgium, and the Netherlands leading up to European and German Reunification, including celebrations in Prague and on October 3, 1990 in Köln (Cologne), Germany.
+In 1990, he photographed the crumbling Iron Curtain including West Germany, East Germany, Poland, Czechoslovakia, Yugoslavia, Hungary, Greece, Italy, Switzerland, France, Belgium, and the Netherlands leading up to European and German Reunification, including celebrations in Prague, Budapest and on October 3, 1990 in Köln (Cologne), Germany.

 In 1991, he photographed the streets of the collapse of the Soviet Union, as it dissolved.

-Several expeditions to the Cold War inspired guerrilla wars in El Salvador, Guatemala, and Nicaragua, moonlighting as a journalist for the University Daily Kansan newspaper and selling combat photography he made on the side as a freelance photographer to the Associated Press, United Press International, and other agencies.